Old-Farmer/im-autoswitch.nvim/README.md

     -- optional
     -- leave them empty if you like the default mode = {
+      -- mode spec:
+      -- "autoswitch"(string): smart im-autoswitch
+      -- "default"(string): always back to default im -- { "enter_default", "leave_default", }(string[]): back to default im at enter & leave
+      -- false(boolean): do nothing
-      insert = true, -- im-autoswitch trigger at InsertEnter/InsertLeave
+      insert = "autoswitch", -- im-autoswitch trigger at InsertEnter/InsertLeave
-      search = true, -- im-autoswitch trigger at CmdlineEnter/CmdlineLeave(/ or \?)
+      search = "autoswitch", -- im-autoswitch trigger at CmdlineEnter/CmdlineLeave(/ or \?)
-      cmdline_enter_default = false, -- back to default im at CmdlineEnter(:)
+      cmdline = { "leave_default" }, -- not back to default im at CmdlineEnter(:) by default
-                                     -- because some ims can't produce ":" directly, disable it by default cmdline_leave_default = true, -- back to default im at CmdlineLeave(:) terminal = true, -- always back to default at TermEnter/TermLeave },
+                                      -- because some ims can't produce ":" directly;
+                                      -- back to default im at CmdlineLeave(:) terminal = "default", -- always back to default im at TermEnter/TermLeave },
   },
 }